nanoframework/nanoframework.github.io/content/building/build-in-visual-studio.md

 > - Note: It is sometimes necessary to delete the contents of these folders if Visual Studio misbehaves.
 Using Visual Studio with CMake results in what appears to be inconsistencies at times.
 Sometime the CMake server goes away, shutting down Visual Studio and restarting usually fixes the problem.
-> - Note: After clearing the Cmake cache, on occasions the build/chibios_source directory is left empty or only containing the .git file
+> - Note: After clearing the CMake cache, on occasions the build/chibios_source directory is left empty or only containing the .git file
 >due to some conflict.
 The current CMakeLists.txt file finds the directory and does not re-copy the code.
 >It is necessary to manually delete the directory from file explorer and generate the cache for the copy to run.
 >_